Skip to content

 Step 2 — Configure Claude Code

-Create or edit (if it exists) the ~/.claude/settings.json file in your Claude Code installation and add the following configuration:
+Create or edit ~/.claude/settings.json and add the following:

 {